ANSTO works in partnerships and collaborative ventures with national and international organisations.

 ANSTO’s operation of nuclear (and non-nuclear) facilities and equipment requires close interactions with regulatory bodies, such as:

 With our research partners, we work together in research and education to strengthen Australia’s research.
 The collaborations include joint research appointments, joint supervision of research students, staff exchange, use of equipment and negotiated arrangements specific to each partner, including joint grant applications, establishments of centres of excellence, and participation in research networks.

 Agreements with ANSTO’s international partners include exchange of information, staff exchange, cooperative projects, organisation of joint seminars and workshops, access for Australian researchers to large-scale facilities and overseas research programs in view of stimulating joint activities for the advancement of science and engineering and, subsequently, innovation.

-ANSTO has links with a number of governmental bodies and organisations; major links are:
+ANSTO has partnerships with a number of governmental bodies and organisations.
+The main partnerships are: